mbrownnycnyc/signalerr/README.md

 - [SQLAlchemy](https://www.sqlalchemy.org/) - Database ORM

-# Produced using DeepAgent by abacus.ai
+## Produced using DeepAgent by abacus.ai

 * this is really a test project for using DeepAgent.
   * initial token cost, including questions and answers: ~2200.
   * To complete the DeepAgent tasks, I had to upgrade to Pro ($20USD/month).
 I used my Cashapp card, and funded it with $10 to sign up then $10 to move to Pro so the subscription will break if I don't get any traction on use.
+* The entire generation process took about 15 minutes.

 ## prompt
 ```